 Look around the site, get to know us.
 Then stop by one of our monthly meetings and join us!

-The Judges’ Choice winner of each category will be featured on this website and in an ad in the Romance Writer’s Report.
-The Readers’ Choice winners will be featured on this web site.
+The Judges’ Choice winner of each category are featured on this website and in an ad in the Romance Writer’s Report.
+The Readers’ Choice winners are featured on this web site.

 ALERT: Pay your 2016 HBA dues NOW

 Payment can be made at the January meeting (January 19) or through the PayPal link below.
 Note: Your RWA member ID is required, either way.

 DONNA MALOY — The Short of It: Synopsis, High Concept, Query, and Blurb

 Fitting a 400-page manuscript into one page, one paragraph, one sentence… It can be done!

 And everybody needs to know how to do it, even self-publishers.
 These teasingly short versions of your book are used everywhere — on the back cover of your book; on Amazon and other sales sites; on book and book review sites like Goodreads; and in social media posts.
 Learn tricks from the pros to easily distill the essence of your manuscript and make it irresistible to potential readers.

 Bio: Donna Maloy lives on the Texas Gulf Coast.
 CELIA AND THE WOLF is her first book for teens.
 She’s also written more than twenty-five plays for elementary and middle schools.
 Every weekday, Donna spends between four and six hours writing with a group of Starbucks Irregulars.